 - how specific modifications will change some runtime behavior

-In other words, we simulate the computer in our head, while sitting in front of a computer - a powerful simulation machine.
-Who was supposed to simulate who, again?
+In other words, we simulate the computer in our head, while sitting in front of a computer—a powerful simulation machine.

 Batch oriented or interactive?

-Constrast the 'batch oriented' programming workflow used by the Google game above, to the interactive experience in Joy JS.
+Contrast the “batch oriented” programming workflow used by the Google game above, to the interactive experience in Joy JS.

 The interesting question is how far can we take this idea?
 Will this just work for little toy programs?
 Is it only applicable where the final effect is a drawing?

-I believe what's holding us back is the choice of core constructs in the design of programming languages and systems (the 'systems' is important here because you want the effect simulation to span all parts of the system, across all 'processes', not just within one 'program').
-Our systems and languages are not designed to be interactively evaluated and explored, but rather to be batch processed by a compiler.
+So I think live programming is possible not just in small, simple programs but also in large, multi-process systems.
+I believe what’s holding us back is the choice of core constructs in the design of programming languages and systems (the “systems” is important here because you want the effect simulation to span all parts of the system, across all interconnected “processes”, not just within one “program”).
+Our systems and languages are not designed to be interactively evaluated and explored.
 We're very far from designing or thinking about systems that can interactively show us the effects of any program modification.
-Even the notion of a 'programming language' that needs to be fed through a compiler is rooted in batch style programming:

 - Submit to computer